 The original description was short and hard to read by today’s standards.
 Conrad uses “whirls” instead of “whorls.”
 The description is a single sentence.

 T. insectus.
 Pl.
 12, fig 4.
 Shell turbinate, ventricose, with prominent coarse revolving striae; whirls convex, flattened above; aperture orbicular, about half the length of the shell.

 The specimen reported on has not been found in any paleontological collection.
 This makes Turbo insectus impossible to validly synonymize with Shansiella carbonaria.
 Therefore, Norwood & Pratten are the original authors of the species.
-Sturgeon had mentioned a possible way to synonymize the two.
-Still, it would require recovery of S. carbonaria from the type locality and proof that T. insectus is not available, as Conrad had only illustrated the specimen and failed to preserve the holotype.
+Sturgeon mentioned a possible way to synonymize the two.
+Still, it would require recovery of S. carbonaria from the type locality and proof that T. insectus is unavailable, as Conrad had only illustrated the specimen and failed to preserve the holotype.